openvinotoolkit/datumaro/site/content/en/docs/formats/coco.md

 It is possible to specify project name and project directory, run `datum create --help` for more information.

+Extra options for adding a source in the COCO format:

+- `--keep-original-category-ids`: Add dummy label categories so that category indexes in the imported data source correspond to the category IDs in the original annotation file.

 A COCO dataset directory should have the following layout:

 <!--lint disable fenced-code-flag-->